eduardomaillo/react-eduardo/README.md

 You need npm and yarn installed (For Mac, `brew install npm` and `brew install yarn`).

-To install run `npm install`
+To install run `yarn install`

 To start a local server run the command `yarn start` in the root directory of the repository.

-After completion you can

-- email chris.wu@loan-street.com a zip
-`git archive --format zip --output /full/path/to/zipfile.zip master`

-- Or you can submit a pull request

-- Or you can email the url of the repo if public

 # Assignment

-Please complete in any order whichever features or questions you wish.
+Please complete in any order whichever features or questions you wish, but please attempt at least one feature and one question.
 If you're doing this on-site, it's not expected that everything is completed within an hour.
 When complete, just submit a PR.
 Thank you!

 ## Features